 We check our phones on average, about 150 times per day.
-We text while walking down the street; check emails while lining up for our coffee; we even carry on text conversations discreetly while we’re in a face-to-face conversation with a real human being right in front of us.
+Our heads are down when we text while walking down the street; we check emails while lining up for our coffee; many of us even carry on text conversations discreetly (or think we are) while we’re in a face-to-face conversation with a real human being right in front of us.
 We take an immense amount of pride in being “busy” and in our ability to multi-task.
 Sadly, in our society, it’s become a badge of honour.

 But Earl Miller, a neuroscientist at MIT and one of the world experts on divided attention, says that our brains are “not wired to multitask well… When people think they’re multitasking by emailing and texting while doing something else, they’re actually just switching from one task to another very rapidly.
 And every time they do, there’s a cognitive cost in doing so.”
 He says that even though we think we’re getting a lot done, ironically, multitasking makes us demonstrably less efficient.